 Truck overloading can pose serious risks to you, your business, and the public.
 Learn what you can do to operate safely whilst maximising company profit

-truck overloading of heavy duty trucks causes at least 188 deaths per year in Australia alone.
+188 deaths per year in Australia alone.
 Overloaded trucks are a major safety and legal risk for all drivers and the logistics companies they work for.

 Heavy loads break down a truck’s mechanical components and cause poor performance.
 They’re a leading cause of both unscheduled maintenance and truck accidents.